mozilla/data-docs/src/concepts/choosing_a_dataset_mobile.md

 #### `telemetry_mobile_events_parquet`

 This table contains event data for Firefox for Fire TV, Firefox for Echo Show and Firefox Lite.
-There is a metadata column containing a list of metrics including [].
+There is a metadata column containing a list of metrics.

-Like when querying `telemetry_core_parquet` there are multiple apps contained in each table, so it is best practice to filter on at lease`app_name` and `os`.
+Like when querying `telemetry_core_parquet`, there are multiple apps contained in each table, so it is best practice to filter on at least `app_name` and `os`.
 One thing to note is that there is no `app_version` field in these tables, so in order to filter or join on a specific version you must know the corresponding `metadata.app_build_id`(s) for that `app_version`.
 This can be found by reaching out to the engineering team building the app.

 Some other applications also send event data to this table, including Lockbox and FirefoxReality.
 For more information on the event data sent from these applications, see their documentation.

 #### `telemetry_focus_events_parquet`

 This table contains event data for Focus Android, Focus iOS and Klar.

-Like when querying `telemetry_core_parquet` there are multiple apps contained in each table, so it is best practice to filter on at lease`app_name` and `os`.
+Like when querying `telemetry_core_parquet`, there are multiple apps contained in each table, so it is best practice to filter on at least `app_name` and `os`.
 One thing to note is that there is no `app_version` field in these tables, so in order to filter or join on a specific version you must know the corresponding `app_build_id`(s) for that `app_version`.
 This can be found by reaching out to the engineering team building the app.

-Some other applications send data to this table but it is preferred to use this only for analysis of event data from Focus and it's related apps.
+Some other applications send data to this table, but it is preferred to use this only for analysis of event data from Focus and its related apps.

 ### Notes

-Each app has it's own set of release channels and each app implements them in it's own way.
+Each app has its own set of release channels and each app implements them in its own way.
 Most have a `nightly`, `beta`, `release` and an `other` channel, used at various stages of development.
 Users sign up to test pre-released versions of the app.
 In Focus Android, the `beta` channel uses the same APK in the Google Play Store as the `release` channel, but beta users get access to this version earlier than the release population.
 Once the `release` version is published, Beta users will be on the same version of the app as Release users and will be indistinguishable (without a query going back and flagging them by `client_id`).
 Beta releases have their `normalized_channel` tagged `release` and the only way to filter to beta users is to check that they were on a higher version number before the official release date.

 There was an incident on Oct 25, 2018 where a chunk of `client_id`s on Firefox Android were reset to the same `client_id`.
-For more information see the blameless post-mortem document [here](https://docs.google.com/document/d/1r1PDQnqhsrPkft0pB46v9uhXGxR_FzK4laKJLGttXdA) or [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1501329).
+For more information see the blameless post-mortem document [here](https://docs.google.com/document/d/1r1PDQnqhsrPkft0pB46v9uhXGxR_FzK4laKJLGttXdA) or [bug 1501329](https://bugzilla.mozilla.org/show_bug.cgi?id=1501329).
 Because of this, some retention analyses spanning this time frame may be impacted.

 ### Upcoming Changes